tinted-theming/tinted-fzf/README.md

 ## base16-fzf

-This repository provide [base16][1] colorschemes for [fzf][2], a command-line fuzzy finder written in go.
+This repository provides [base16][1] colorschemes for [fzf][2], a command-line fuzzy finder written in Go.

-It is meant to be used along with the [new implementation][3] of base16 colorscheme project, which propose a modular approach, by separating templates, schemes and builder into different repositories.
+It is meant to be used along with the [new implementation][3] of the base16 colorscheme project, which proposes a modular approach by separating templates, schemes and builder into different repositories.

-The `build_scheme` directory of this repository contains fzf colorschemes build using the [base16-builder-php][4].
+The `build_scheme` directory of this repository contains fzf colorschemes built using [base16-builder-php][4].
 You can build all the colorschemes yourself by using the aformentionned builder or a builder written in another language.
-(see [base16 main repository][3])
+(see [base16 main repository][3]).

 ## Installation

-### Bash/Zsh
+### Bash & Zsh

-Append your favorite base16 colorscheme from the `bash` directory into your {bash,zsh} configuration file.
+Source your favorite base16 colorscheme from the `bash` directory into your bash or zsh configuration file.

 ### Fish

 Source your favorite base16 colorscheme from the `fish` directory with the `source` command.
 This creates a global variable that will be persistent across shell sessions.

-## Screenshot
+## Screenshots

 ### Oceanicnext